310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% bubble Kanata %}
 well, i do not want to read *that* much…

-hmm, it really is a strange story, though.
+hmm, it really is a [strange story], though.

-so there is someone out there drawing a manga based on us?
+so there is someone out there drawing a manga [based] on us?

-i am a little curious. if it is all right with you, please let me try reading that manga.
+i am a little curious. if it is all right with you, please let me try reading that [manga].
 {% endbubble %}

 {% bubble Keito %}